 But what if that’s wrong?
 What if you could help your dog avoid joint disease?

 3 Common Mistakes That Lead To Joint Disease

 Avoid these 3 common mistakes dog owners make … and you could have a dog with healthy joints and good mobility for years to come.

 There are several studies that point to vaccination, and especially distemper vaccination, as a major culprit in causing joint issues in dogs.
 Here are just a few of them.

 - The Canine Health Concern’s 1997 study of 4,000 dogs showed a high number of dogs developing mobility problems shortly after they were vaccinated.

-- Veterinarian Dr Jean Dodds has also observed delayed adverse effects of vaccines of “canine distemper antibodies in joint diseases of dogs.”
+- Veterinarian Dr Jean Dodds has observed ”… delayed adverse effects include…canine distemper antibodies in joint diseases of dogs.”